zeedt/ml-practice/README.md

-### My personal Kaggle repository
+### My personal ML repository

-This repository contains my attempted kaggle competition projects.
-Each of the folder in this repository represent attempted Kaggle competition project on kaggle.
+This repository contains my attempted ML projects.
+Each of the folder in this repository represent attempted project.

 Below are the attempted projects: